ddrohan/web-app-dev-labs/lab2/step_4.md

 ![](../images/lab2.step3.1.png)

 Now we need to implement a function which will 'add' a donation made, to the above list.
-Here's the majority of the code you need, but try and work out what you need to complete the function (fill in the ...'s).
+Here's the majority of the code you need, but try and work out what you need to complete the function (fill in the ...'s) and where to put it.

 ```javascript